dirkscholte/dirkscholte.github.io/data.md

 # Data

+Here you can find some data products which are derived from work related to the papers below.

 ### Paper: The atomic gas sequence and mass-metallicity relation from dwarfs to massive galaxies
 **Link: [Scholte et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024arXiv240803996S/abstract)**